Cray-HPE/docs-csm/operations/system_admin_toolkit/about_sat/SAT_in_CSM.md

 3.26.0
 ```

-**Question: Which version of SAT takes precedence on a system with both CSM 1.6 and older versions of SAT installed?**
+### Which version of SAT takes precedence on a system with both CSM 1.6 and older versions of SAT installed

 When CSM 1.6 is installed, it overrides any version of SAT installed as a separate product stream.
 For example, on a system being upgraded from CSM 1.5 and SAT 2.6 to CSM 1.6, the version of SAT
 included in CSM 1.6 takes precedence.

-**Question: How do I revert to using older versions of SAT on a CSM 1.6 system?**
+### How do I revert to using older versions of SAT on a CSM 1.6 system

 Although needing to revert to an older version of SAT is uncommon, it can be done using environment
 variables.
 Specifically, set the environment variable `SAT_IMAGE` to the name and tag of the